Josuto/high-availability-app/README.md

 ## 3. AWS Infrastructure Architecture

 The deployment creates a highly available architecture using interconnected AWS services.
+A key AWS service is **AWS Elastic Container Service (ECS)**, configured with auto-scaling and a **secure HTTPS endpoint**.

 All resources are consistently tagged with **`Project = high-availability-app`** for easy location and management via AWS Resource Explorer.

 ### 3.1.
 Project Structure: Modules and Reusability